Spanish American War Website Banner

 Field, Staff and Line Officers of the 1st Massachusetts Heavy Artillery

-The war ended without the regiment's guns being fired in anger.
+The war's fighting ended with te armistice signed between Spain and the United States on August 12, 1898, though the war would officially continue until December 10 when the Treaty of Paris was signed.
+The fighting ended without the regiment's guns being fired in anger.
 Now came the celebrations.
 On September 2, the battleship MASSACHUSETTS, along with the MACHIAS, DETROIT, CASTINE, WILMINGTON, HELENA, MARIETTA, TOPEKA and BANCROFT visited Boston.
 The batteries that had remained at Fort Warren paraded as an escort to Capt.
 Higgenson of the MASSACHUSETTS.
 On September 15, the GLOUCESTER visited the town of its namesake.
 Battery K paraded with its commander, Wainwright (veteran of the naval battle of Santiago, and former executive officer of the ill-fated MAINE).

 Though there were attempts to move the Battery to Camp Cubre Libre in Florida, the time for action had passed.
 Some concern remained that the U.S. would go to war with Germany, but that soon passed also.
 On September 19, the First Massachusetts Heavy Artillery concentrated at Framingham.
 On October 5, the unit was reviewed by Governor Wolcott, and given 30 days furlough.
 The unit was mustered out on November 14, 1898.
 At the time of muster out, the unit consisted of forty-eight officers and 709 enlisted men.
 During its period of service, the unit had one man die from disease and seven men discharged on disability.
 Notably, unlike most of the military units in the war, the 1st Massachusetts Heavy Artillery did not have any men desert.

 In a final act, Col. Pfaff had to draw on personal sources to obtain to $10,000 to give each man some cash on which to live.
 Many had lost their jobs while serving with the unit and had families to support.
-Their final pay was entangled in bureacratic red tape and was not paid until November 18.
+Their final pay was entangled in bureaucratic red tape and was not paid until November 18.
+The war ended less than a month later.

 Bibliography: